 What is all the stress about?
 The biggest gift you can give is love and a hug!
 Why stress out on who you need to buy for, what you need to buy, and how much to spend?
 Again, only buy for those necessary.
 No need to impress others and match their gifts.
 Be happy with what you get them because a lot of thought has gone into it.
 The solution, get a list of possible gift ideas with a set budget or even more simple but fun, why not just do a ‘Secret Santa?’
 Why let yourself burn out for gifts, which in the end ruins your own mental health and could lead to you breaking your bank balance.

 I’ve been here myself!
 One of the biggest worries at this time of the year.

-Had a recent break up?
+Had a recent breakup?
 On a rocky boat?
+A pensioner on your own?
 All this happening at this time of the year can be mentally and emotionally draining.
-For those, who are single, those struggling to fit in, those who have no social life or those suffering from recent break-ups, then Christmas is far from a joyous occasion for them.
+For those, who are single, those struggling to fit in, those who have no social life, or those suffering from recent break-ups, then Christmas is far from a joyous occasion for them.
 It can be a time that brings up bad memories – a time when people are already suffering from mental health concerns/ illness, it only heightens their problems.
-Be aware, Alertness and consideration must be taken in to account that you might be on top of the Christmas tree of delight but others around you may be far from that.
-Finally, check in on those in need with a friendly smile and gesture however not just at Christmas but also beyond.
-A kind word and gesture goes a long way…
+Be aware, Alertness and consideration must be taken into account that you might be on top of the Christmas tree of delight but others around you may be far from that.
+Finally, check-in on those in need with a friendly smile and gesture however not just at Christmas but also beyond.
+A kind word and gesture go a long way…

 Family Stress and Pressures

 The smallest gestures are the greatest gifts!
 Don’t let the Christmas spirit be broken by unnecessary stress and pressures which you can control.
 Make amends, don’t hold grudges.
-What is truly the point.
-Let bygones be bygones as you’ll find yourself much happier and less at pressure.
+What is truly the point?
+Let bygones be bygones as you’ll find yourself much happier and less under pressure.
 Prioritise and see the benefits before just jumping in.
 Take charge of your mental health and wellbeing.